oreximus/learnings/InformationTechnology/Programming/C++.md

 ## Encapsulation

-- It is a process by which we can wrap hold data and process in a single unit.
+- It is a process by which we can wrap whole data and process in a single unit.

 ## Data Abstraction